minhhoit/yacms/docs/multi-lingual-sites.rst

 Translation Fields and Migrations
 =================================

-Mezzanine is shipped with its own migration files but these do not take translation fields into account.
+Yacms is shipped with its own migration files but these do not take translation fields into account.
 These fields are created by every project's :django:setting:`LANGUAGES` setting and thus can't be provided by default.
 If you want to both manage migrations for your project and enable